jrhcodes/2023-08-BAE-FS.MarsRoverV1/README.md

 #### TestVectorValues
 Contains a series of coordinates, vector x and y values and the result of applying the vector to the ordered pair.

+# What I didn't have time for
+- Refactoring the may app into a main app class and utility classes for most side functionality.

 # Future expansions:
 ## give the Plateaus class a height map and obstacles
 - for an n x m Plateau, there would be an n x m array, each element (x,y) showing the relative height of the location.